networknt/light-doc/content/en/concern/client.md

 2. Standalone Application/Mobile Application
 3. API/Service

-It provides methods to get authorization token and automatically gets client credentials token for scopes in API to API calls.
-It also helps to pass correlationId and traceabilityId and other configurable headers to the next service.
+It provides methods to get authorization tokens and automatically receives the client credentials token for scopes in API to API calls.
+It also helps pass correlationId and traceabilityId and other configurable headers to the next service.

-Although it supports HTTP 1.1, it requires the user to create a connection pool as HTTP 1.1 connection doesn't support multiplex and one connection can only handle one request concurrently.
-I am planning to add an internal connection pool if there is a need but currently it is not necessary as all the communication is on HTTP 2.0
+Although it supports HTTP 1.1, it requires that the user create a connection pool as the HTTP 1.1 connection doesn’t support multiplex.
+One connection can only handle one request concurrently.
+I am planning on adding an internal connection pool if there is a need, but currently, it is not necessary as all communication is on HTTP 2.0

-Http2Client is a very low-level component, and it is best to be used in service to service communication.
-If you are trying to write an original client application in Java 8, please take a look at [light-consumer-4j][] which is written by Nicholas Azar and contributed by the community.
-It is built on top of Http2Client and has a lot of extra features like connection pooling etc.
+Our Http2Client is a very low-level component that is best used in service to service communication.
+If you are trying to write an original client application in Java 8, please take a look at [light-consumer-4j][] which is written by Nicholas Azar and was contributed by the community.
+It is built on top of Http2Client, and has a lot of extra features like connection pooling.

 ### Localhost vs 127.0.0.1

 When using the client module to call a service on the same host, you can use localhost or 127.0.0.1 before release 1.5.29 as there was a hostname verification bug in the framework.
-Since 1.5.29, you must use localhost in the URL as the bug was fixed and localhost is matching the hostname in the generated client.truststore and server.keystore files.
+Fom version 1.5.29 onwards, you must use localhost in the URL as the bug was fixed and localhost matches the hostname in the generated client.truststore and server.keystore files.

 ### Generic response callback functions

-Like Undertow core server, it is event-driven with callbacks so non-blocking all the time to free your CPU for other important computation.
+Like the Undertow core server, it is event-driven with callbacks so non-blocking all the time to free your CPU for other important computation.
 Http2Client has two generic callback functions implemented to handle requests with a body (POST, PUT, PATCH) and requests without a body(GET, DELETE).
 Users can create their own customized callback functions to handle the response from the server if they need special logic inside the callback function.

 Signature for GET/DELETE